 Information associated with organic matter research

-Version 01: February 2, 2018, data and metadata created to comply with importation to Drupal and LTER PASTA.
-Used MarcrosExportEML_HTML (working)pie_excel2007_Jan2018.xlsm 1/30/2018 2:24 PM for QA/QC to EML 2.1.0
+Version 01: September 11, 2019, data and metadata updates to comply with importation to DEIMS7 and LTER Data Portal.
+Used MarcrosExportEML_HTML (working)pie_excel2007_Sep2019.xlsm 9/3/19 5:19 PM for QA/QC to EML 2.1.0